Ozymendias/coucou/WhereisBryan.md

 Bathroom moment
 ----------------
 Jayne knock on the bathroom's door.<br/>
-Jayne: Heyyyyy, Bryan, are you still here?
+Jayne: Heyyyyy, Bryan, are you still here? <br/>
+**Tarzan: No it's me !
+Why are you seeking Bryan?
+Should I punch him?** <br/>
+Jayne: Hey calm down little fury!
+I just need to ask him some questions.